 It’s as if the writer has boxes they feel they need to check, and various attributes they want to include, and that’s it.
 But these caricatures aren’t true characters, and they’re no fun to read.
 They’ve also been done thousands of times before … the definition of flat character.
 This goes for protagonists, secondary characters, antagonists, even the helpful librarian (I’m talking to all of you middle grade mystery writers!).
 The kid who loves adventure (shout out to my picture book people).

 Every type of characters deserves nuance.
 Something to make them surprising, something to make them relatable, something to make them complicated.
 So take your thumbnail sketch of the character you’re writing and thrown in a few wildcards.
 The thing is, nobody makes sense all the time, or plays to “type” consistently.
 And if they do, there’s something wrong.

 How to Fix One Dimensional Character

 Throw a surprise into the works.
 Does the Shy One come up with a bold idea?
+(More on writing shy characters here.)
 Add struggle.
 Maybe the Bold One hates being the daredevil, but they’re overlooked in their large family if they don’t stick out–sometimes with disastrous results.
 What’s something the reader can’t tell about your character at first blush?
 What’s a secret your character is keeping?
 An unexpected desire?
 A rebellion against their identity, or what others think of them?